Register to Vote

 Am I registered?

-Whether you don’t remember if you’re registered to vote or you’re worried your name was removed from the registered voters list (not as uncommon as you might think), it’s always a good idea to check your registration status.
-The process is quick and easy, so check and double check now!
+Don’t remember if you’re registered to vote?
+Worried your name was removed from the voter rolls?
+It’s always a good idea to check your registration status.
+The process is quick and easy, so check now!

 I need to register.

-TurboVote is a guided registration website made specifically for Williams College students to help you register to vote and apply for absentee ballots in minutes.
-After registration, they continue to keep you up to date with upcoming deadlines and important changes.
+Vote.org is a guided registration website made to help you register to vote and apply for absentee ballots in minutes.
 Whenever you’re ready, start the process below!

 Q: What information do I need to register to vote?